Ancient Egypt for Kids

 King Tut is short for King Tutankhamen.
 His name is actually pronounced like this: Toot-ong-kah-men.
 King Tut was only Pharaoh for about 9 years.
 Yet he is probably one of the most famous pharaohs of all.

 King Tut was nine years old when he became Pharaoh.
 He was a teenager when he died.
 His people did not have time in nine years to built a huge tomb for him.
 They had to quickly finish a tiny tomb.
-Because his tomb was so small, archaeologists and grave robbers did not discover it until many thousands of years later.
+Because his tomb was so small, grave robbers most probably did not discover it.

 It was not until 1922 that Howard Carter entered Tut's tomb.
 He found a bag of gold rings dropped on the floor.
 But it might have fallen accidentally.
 If robbers had been there, they did not take very much.
 There was still a solid gold mask on King Tut's face.
 The tomb was full of treasures.